Dr. Sarah Luna

-What is your major and year?
+What is your position and title at UH?

-What are your hobbies and interests?
+What are your job responsibilities and duties?

 I teach one class per semester, work on my own research project, and work on program development.

 Do you teach or engage in research and if so, can you detail?

 Last quarter, I taught Intro to Women’s Studies, and this quarter, I’m teaching Sexuality and Queer Theory.
 In Fall 2015, I will teach a course cross-listed in anthropology and WGSS entitled Sex and Money: Feminist/Anthropological Approaches to Sex Work.
 I’ll teach Sexuality and Queer Theory again in Spring 2016.

 I’m working on my first book manuscript, which is tentatively titled Sex Workers and Missionaries Transforming Value(s) on the Mexico/US Border.
 I’m an anthropologist, and my first project is based upon twelve months of ethnographic research in the Mexican border city of Reynosa, Tamaulipas.
 I focused upon two kinds of migrants to Reynosa whose projects brought them together in a prostitution zone surrounded by walls—women who migrated from rural areas to work as sex workers and a small group of (mostly American) missionaries whose mission focused upon the sex workers.
 The ethnography I’m writing examines how the projects, relationships, and subjectivities of these migrants was shaped by the differences created by the Mexico/US border and how they changed after Reynosa’s militarization and surge in drug-related violence.

 I have three main goals in any classroom: 1) for students to learn to see the world from diverse perspectives 2) for students to develop analytical tools that they can use to evaluate other material both inside and outside of the classroom 3) to create an inclusive and supportive learning environment that is sensitive to students’ different backgrounds and learning needs.